 We’re going to be cooking from this all summer and I can’t wait.
 I get a tiny bit of flack for sharing non-vegan cookbooks on here sometimes, but I honestly pull the most inspiration from the omnivorous ones.
 This book is, refreshingly, not a total meat-fest, and has so much inspiration in terms of flavor and technique to apply to whatever you like to eat.

-I’m sharing the “Truckload of Marinated Vegetables” recipe today with a little personal addition of miso.
+I’m sharing the “Truckload of Grilled and Marinated Vegetables” recipe today with a little personal addition of miso.
 This recipe caught my eye immediately because of the name, but also because we pretty much eat grilled vegetables every other night these days, and a little spark of inspiration is always good with the things you eat regularly.
 I made small dices of mine and cooked them in a grill bag (coolest invention ever–find it HERE), but have included the book’s original instructions for cooking right on the grates.
 Everyone needs a good grilled vegetable technique to satisfy all the people at the party, so I hope you all try this one ;)

 GRILLED AND MARINATED VEGETABLES WITH MISO, LEMON & HERBS RECIPE